 And you, Bethlehem, in the land of Judah,

 are by no means least among the leaders of Judah:

 because out of you will come a leader

 Then Herod secretly summoned the wise men and asked them the exact time the star appeared.
 He sent them to Bethlehem and said, “Go and search carefully for the child.
 When you find Him, report back to me so that I too can go and worship Him.”

 Of course Herod did not want to worship the child but to kill him.
-And how sad it is that all the chief priests and scribes of Jerusalem – those who knew the law and knew about the prophecy of Bethlehem – did not even want to go to see it for themselves.
+And also how sad it is, that all of the chief priests and scribes of Jerusalem – those who knew the law and knew about the prophecy of Bethlehem – did not even want to go to see for themselves.
 Had their hearts become that hardened and selfish that they did not want to see the truth?

 May you open your heart to the wonderful possibilities that can come from knowing Jesus.